 How to make Chocolate Raspberry Cake

 Despite the appearance of the recipe, the Chocolate Raspberry Cake is easy to prepare and follow.
 Each step is simple and easy to understand, ensuring that even novice bakers can produce a beautiful and delicious cake.
-Furthermore, the recipe doesn’t require gelatin, cornstarch, or excessive amounts of sugar, which makes it a healthier option for those watching their sugar intake.
+The recipe doesn’t require gelatin, cornstarch, or excessive amounts of sugar, which makes it a healthier option for those watching their sugar intake.

 First, prepare the chocolate cake layers that are baked in two different pans.
 Let them cool while you prepare the raspberry filling.
 For this, you can use either fresh or frozen raspberries.
 Then, prepare the chocolate ganache and let it come to room temperature before assembling the cake.
 Cut each cake horizontally into two even cake layers and fill the cake with raspberry filling alternating with the chocolate ganache in the middle.